syncfusion-content/blazor-docs/blazor/textbox/input-type.md

 ## Password

 Set the `Password` type to TextBox component.
+It defines a single-line text field whose value is obscured.

 ```cshtml
 @using Syncfusion.Blazor.Inputs